 ♦ Funding M&A activity

-Fast-growing businesses often plan to increase the speed of expansion by implementing a growth strategy based on mergers and acquisitions.
-However, this model requires that finance be in place to allow for rapid response when new opportunities arise.
-Once secured, venture debt can be drawn down over time – making it perfectly suited to acquisition growth strategies.
+Fast-growing businesses often plan to increase their speed of expansion by implementing a growth strategy based on mergers and acquisitions.
+However, this model means that companies must have finance in place to enable them to respond quickly when new opportunities arise.
+Once secured, venture debt can be drawn down over time, making it perfectly suited to acquisition growth strategies.

-Carefully managing cash flow is crucial for high-growth businesses yet to break into profit.
-But they still sometimes need to raise funding for working capital needs, such as stock purchases.
-In cases where such requirements vary by season, it can be particularly difficult for relatively young businesses to manage.
+High-growth businesses that are yet to break into profit must carefully manage their cash flow, but they will occasionally need to raise funding for working capital requirements, such as stock purchases.
+It can be particularly difficult for relatively young businesses to manage these needs where they vary by season.
 The flexibility of venture debt makes it well-suited to this purpose.

 ♦ Supporting capital expenditure

-High-growth businesses often struggle to fund the investments that would secure further growth.
-These can include equipment purchases or the cost of software licenses.
-Venture debt can be a handy tool in financing such investments.
-And because venture debt loans are offered in tranches, SMEs are able to plan for future investments.
+Fast-growing businesses often struggle to fund the investments that would secure further growth.
+These can include the purchase of equipment or the cost of software licences.
+Venture debt can be a handy tool in financing such needs – and because venture debt loans are offered in tranches, SMEs are able to plan for future investments, too.

-With SMEs forming 99% of the 5.5 million businesses in the UK, much has been said about scale-ups in recent times.
-How do we encourage entrepreneurs to start a business and drive it to the point of scalability?
-And perhaps most importantly, what can scale-ups do to find the capital to support their growth – be it in the form of a loan such as venture debt, equity, or traditional bank financing.
+SMEs form 99.9% of the 5.9 million businesses in the UK, so it is vital that we encourage entrepreneurs to start businesses and to drive them to the point of scalability.
+How can we do this, and how can scale-ups secure the capital to support their growth, be it in the form of venture debt, equity or traditional bank financing?

 At BOOST&Co, we believe that to support a business, you have to know a business.
-So here’s a look at how we define a venture debt-ready scale-up.
+So here’s a look at how we define a scale-up that is ready for venture debt.

-Preparation is the key to securing growth capital.
-Be prepared and you are halfway there.
-Be sure to have the following at hand:
+Preparation is the key to securing growth capital from a specialist lender.
+Make sure you’re prepared when you apply and you’re halfway there.
+Be sure to have the following documents ready for review: